TechPreacher/cli-lora-device-checker/README.md

 ## query

-The qurey verb supports the following parameters:
+The query verb supports the following parameters:

 |parameter|description|
 |-|-|